Course Outline

 - Tuberculosis Control Plan, continued

-- Health Care Worker (HCW) Tuberculosis Screening
+- Health Care Worker Tuberculosis Screening

-- Match the recommended frequency for TB screening of a health care worker with the risk category of the health care setting from the drop-down box:
+- Match the recommended frequency for TB screening of a health care worker with the risk category of the health care setting from the drop-down box.

 - Which statement is true regarding two-step skin testing?